C-nario: Products

 C-nario was the first company to provide digital signage applications for video walls and other arrangements of multiple displays (collages, seamless projection, etc.).

 C-nario's software treats any number of screens as ONE canvas and is inherently designed to drive and support synchronized content over video walls in any shape, size and resolution, including real time-content composition.

-C-nario Messenger – a complete digital signage display, distribution and management software platform for digital signage networks, providing playback in any shape, size and resolution.
-C-nario Messenger comprises playback engine, and management, monitoring and control tools.
-The system is based on open architecture, enabling integration with customer's operational systems such as ERP, CRM, billing etc., as well as external dynamic feeds including GPS, SMS, live broadcast interactive sources, etc.
+C-nario Messenger – a digital signage display, distribution and management software platform.

-C-sign – digital signage designed for small and medium businesses, enabling users to upload all types of content (video, images, text) easily, schedule the content and manage it through a Web browser with a user friendly interface, from anywhere, anytime.
-C-sign includes pre-designed graphic templates that can be customized to the user's preferences.
+C-sign – digital signage designed for small and medium businesses.